theNewDynamic/oregonsadventurecoast.com/content/tourandequipment/lucky-me-charters.md

 ---
 title: Lucky Me Charters
-property_description: Captain Roy leads fishing charters from Charleston Marina for tuna, salmon, snapper, lingcod, halibut in a 2020 Hews 270 with twin 200hp.
+property_description: Captain Roy leads fishing charters from Charleston Marina for tuna, salmon, snapper, lingcod, halibut and crab in a 2020 Hews 270 with twin 200hp.
   Captain Roy uses all the latest electronics and fishing tackle and can accommodate up to 6 passengers.
-There are even separate restrooms for men and women!
+A bathroom is available onboard.
 Captain Roy has 45 years fishing the Pacific coast, is Coast Guard licensed and insured.
-All day or 1/2 day trips available.
+Full day or 1/2 day trips available.
 Come have a safe and fun trip.
 Whale watching trips upon request.
 property_name: Lucky Me Charters
 equip_type:
 - 1 - Tour